 We’ve lined up mentors from various food related businesses — Jean with Vortex, Randall with Chicaoji, and Brady with SJI Sea Salt — who can advise you on your ideas, give you guidance by sharing their process and help foster your ideas!
 Rich Youde is helping us as a new business mentor — making bookkeeping manageable and lending a helping hand as you dive into the many layers of business paperwork.
-And the NW Agriculture Business Center (NABC) is ready and willing to help you master marketing and organizational planning.

 Product Development & Food Safety Workshop — October 18 and 19, 2023

 And mark your calendars for Wednesday, October 18 and Thursday, October 19.
 Dr. Girish Ganjyal, WSU Food Processing Specialist, will be hosting a two day workshop on Lopez for potential value-added producers.
 Day one will focus on product development for value-added foods and day two will focus on developing a food safety plan.
 Please check back soon for registration details!
 30 students max.

 Wait, there’s more!
 Taproot’s mentorship program is set up to help financially support your business goals.
 The program is funded by a USDA grant focused on local food production and we have built in stipends to help pay for start-up business costs, SJC and WSDA permits as well as go towards research and development.

 Equipment and Working Space Available at Taproot